-9) Upload a detailed implementation plan to Attachment 13: Implementation Plan (see Appendix C).
-The plan must include reasonable and time-framed activities that assure that, within 120 days of receipt of the NoA, all proposed sites (as noted on Form 5B: Service Sites) will have the necessary staff and providers in place to begin operating and delivering services to the proposed community and/or target population as described on Forms 5A: Service Provided and 5C: Other Activities/Locations.
+- 8) Upload a detailed implementation plan to Attachment 13: Implementation Plan (see Appendix C).
+The plan must include reasonable and time-framed activities that assure that, within 120 days of receipt of the NoA, all proposed sites (as noted on Form 5B: Service Sites) will have the necessary staff and providers in place to begin operating and delivering services to the proposed community and/or target population as described on Forms 5A: Service Provided and 5C: Other Activities/Locations.14 - 9) Describe plans to ensure that you will: - a) Hire/contract with all providers (consistent with Form 2: Staffing Profile, Form 8: Health Center Agreements, and Attachment 7: Summary of Contracts and Agreements) and begin providing services at all sites for the targeted number of hours within one year of NoA. - b) Minimize potential disruption for patients (as noted in the SAAT) served by the current award recipient that may result from the transition of the award to a new recipient.

-&lt;sup>14 HRSA may issue Notices of Award up to 60 days prior to the project period start date.
+HRSA may issue Notices of Award up to 60 days prior to the project period start date.